Why Model Train Layout Plans Need To Be Realistic and

 planned?

-train layout - it is just that the bigger it is, the more your railroad will cost to construct
+building a big train layout - it is just that the bigger it is, the more your railroad will cost

-and equip.
-So, you need to be aware of that before you get started with your model train layout
+to construct and equip.
+So, you need to be aware of that before you get started with your model

-in stages.
-Sometimes it is better to build a railroad in modules, or work on just half of the
+train layout in stages.
+Sometimes it is better to build a railroad in modules, or work on just

-layout to start with.
-A half-sized track plan is not only quicker to build; it will provide you
+half of the layout to start with.
+A half-sized track plan is not only quicker to build; it will

 The "Model Train Scenery and Layout